rcode321/rcode321/README.md

 - 🔭 I’m currently working on a Wordpress Custom Theme and React.
 - 🌱 I’m currently learning Front-End Development / Full Stack Javascript Development. 🥰
 - 🥅 2020 Goals: Contribute more to Open Source projects and create more projects. and land a job as a Front End Developer.
-- ⚡ Fun fact: I love to play guitar. 🎸
+- ⚡ Fun fact: I love to play guitar. 🎸 and Building / Set up a PC 💻
 - 📹 Working on my Youtube Channel about web development.

 ### Spotify Playing 🎧